Germany under new EU pressure to increase spending

 An attempt by the European Commission to aim for a slightly expansionary fiscal policy for the euro zone as a whole this year was met by German opposition and was eventually dropped.

-Before talks on next year's policy, Economics Commissioner Pierre Moscovici insisted that the rationale for a fiscal stimulus was still there, even if the euro zone is now growing healthily.
+Before talks on next year's policy, Economics Commissioner Pierre Moscovici said the rationale for a fiscal stimulus still existed, even if the euro zone is now growing healthily.

-He said that to maintain growth the euro zone would still need to use all instruments at its disposal, including the fiscal policy.
+But at their meeting, euro zone ministers agreed later that the fiscal stance of the euro zone for 2018 should be "broadly neutral", Moscovici said.

-He insisted that at a certain stage the bloc should have a positive, and not neutral, fiscal policy.
+He added, however, that this should mean that countries with high deficits or debts, such as France or Italy, should continue with the consolidation of their public finances.
+But states with fiscal space, like Germany, "should use those resources to support demand, in particular investment".